top of page

 AMLCO or AMLRO

 AML Compliance Officer or AML Reporting Officer.
-Also refer to MLRO
+Also refer to MLRO.
+Under the new AML/CTF regime, the AMLCO must be 'fit & proper' as per the prescribed guidelines

 ASO